rgutzen/ValidationTools/README.md

 Based on Elephant and neo.
 Uses data from NEST and SpiNNaker simulations.

-The reguired packages comply with the infrastructure of the HBP collaboratory.
+The required packages comply with the infrastructure of the HBP collaboratory.